Visiting Elective for URiM Students

-The David Satcher Clerkship hosts 10-15 underrepresented minority medical students annually, offering hands-on clinical elective experiences and exposing students to career opportunities in academic medicine.
-Clerkships are 4 weeks, from July through November.
+The David Satcher Clerkship hosts 5 -10 medical students annually from groups underrepresented in medicine, offering hands-on clinical elective experiences and exposing students to career opportunities in academic medicine.
+Clerkships are four weeks, from June through November.
 Block times may be flexible if necessary.
 A $2500.00 stipend is awarded to each scholar.

 UH is an affiliate of Case Western Reserve University School of Medicine.
 David Satcher was the first African American to graduate with his MD PhD from the Case Medical Science Training Program.
 He was the 16th Surgeon General of the United States and former Secretary for Health in the Department of Health and Human Services.
 His tenure of public service also includes serving as Director of the Centers for Disease Control and Prevention from 1993 to 1998.

-- 4 week clinical elective rotations offered July through November.
-Participate in Department clinical and scholarly activities as active team member.
+- Participate in Department clinical and scholarly activities as an active team member.

-- Assigned faculty advisor, community advisor and ample opportunities to network with UH faculty, residents and staff.
+- Assigned faculty advisor and community advisor and ample opportunities to network with UH faculty, residents, and staff

 Applicants should meet the following criteria: